-Select exit to exit the Dynamic Reconfiguration tool.
+To exit the Dynamic Reconfiguration tool, enter: q

 Replacing LUNs dynamically from an existing target ID

 Dynamic Multi-Pathing (DMP) provides a Dynamic Reconfiguration tool to simplify the replacement of new LUNs from an existing target ID.
 Each LUN is unmapped from the host.
 DMP issues an operating system device scan and cleans up the operating system device tree.